jcarenza/allisoncarenza/src/posts/6-months-gone.md

 ---
-title: '6 months gone!'
+title: "6 months gone!"
-description: '<p>What!
+description: "What!
 I can&apos;t even believe 6 months of 2010 are gone.
-It seems like just a few short months ago [&hellip;]</p>
+It seems like just a few short months ago "
-'
-publishDate: 'Jul 11, 2010'
+publishDate: "Jul 11, 2010"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: ''
+heroImage: ""
-alt: '6 months gone!'
+alt: "6 months gone!"
-slug: '6-months-gone'
+slug: "6-months-gone"
-category: ['About Allison']
+category: ["About Allison"]
 tags: []
 ---